OlivierSohn/hamazed/BACKLOG.md

-- Handle TODOs wrt strictness in Cyclic, Space
+- Handle TODOs wrt strictness in Cyclic

 - when running a long test, we see memory increasing -> to investigate space leaks: https://wiki.haskell.org/Memory_leak